KISHAN1998DSA/chatzone/README.md

 # ChatZone - AI Chat Web Application

 ChatZone is a full-stack web application that allows users to chat with an AI assistant.
-Built with React, TypeScript, and Supabase, it provides a clean and intuitive interface for having conversations with AI.
+Built with React, TypeScript, and Supabase, it provides a clean and intuitive interface for having conversations with Google's Generative AI.

 ## Features

 - 🔐 User authentication (signup/login)
-- 💬 Chat interface with AI responses
+- 💬 Chat interface with Google AI responses
 - 📚 Chat history storage
 - 🎨 Modern UI with shadcn/ui components
 - 🚀 Responsive design with Tailwind CSS